tfpf/mersenne-twister/README.md

 Number Generator", in ACM Transactions on Modeling and Computer Simulation, vol. 8, no. 1, pp. 3-30, January 1998, doi:10.1145/272991.272995.

-# Mersenne Twister (MT19937)
+# Mersenne Twister (MT19937): Pseudorandom Number Generators
-This package provides 32- and 64-bit global-state (non-reentrant) and reentrant Mersenne Twister implementations and some utility functions, which are intended as replacements for the `rand` family of functions of the C standard library.
+This package provides 32- and 64-bit global-state (non-reentrant) and reentrant uniform pseudorandom number generators and some utility functions, which are intended as replacements for the `rand` family of functions of the C standard library.
 The behaviours of these implementations are consistent with those of `std::mt19937` and `std::mt19937_64` of the C++ standard library.